 At its core, IoT helps organisations better understand their operations and shines a light on how well they are performing in real-time.
 It lets businesses ditch clipboards and manual checks to generate new efficiencies, whether that’s reducing costs or margins of error, managing supply chains, or even improving safety and security.

-All participants will receive a CENSIS certificate of completion and a goody bag.
+Cash prizes were awarded at both workshops for the best team ideas.
+All participants received a certificate of completion and a goody bag.